How Much is LVT Flooring Installation?

 Choosing LVT Flooring

 Luxury vinyl tiles come in two types of design – wood effect and stone effect.
-The purpose of LVT is to act as an alternative to hardwood and stone flooring, so in turn, LVT comes in a variety of variations within these two types.
-We've explored them a little more here.
+The purpose of LVT is to act as an alternative to hardwood and stone flooring, so in turn, LVT comes in a number of variations within these two categories.

 Stone Effect LVT Flooring